 … In Japan #2

 Reid and his partner (Chrissie) are well seasoned ESL teachers who have taught in Thailand, and will be going onto their third year teaching in Japan! (must be going alright).
-Reid tells us what goes on in his classroom and some useful tips!!
+Reid gives us an insight on what goes on in his classroom and some useful tips!

 I teach in Shimonoseki City, Yamaguchi Prefecture, Japan.
 It’s the most southwest point of Japan’s main island, Honshu.

-Is teaching in Japan easy to get into?
+2. Was teaching in Japan easy for you to get into?

 We were accepted into the JET (The Japan Exchange & Teaching) programme which is quite popular for graduates with majors in Japanese but having (ESL) teaching experience also improves your chances.
 The whole application is very tedious and it takes around 8 months from application submission to departure.
 Applicants need to be quite serious and organised when applying.

-Why did you choose to teach in Japan?
+3. What made you decide to teach English in Japan?

 To be honest, the JET (The Japan Exchange & Teaching) programme is well run and well paid.
 But Japan in general is an attractive place to live as the people couldn’t be kinder, the culture is rich and it’s clean and safe.